Check out Latest Baguio City Travel and Tourist Spot Guide for 2022

 19. Stobosa Hillside Homes Artwork

-The Stobosa Hillside Homes Artwork in Baguio is a community-based art project that was started in 2016.
+The Stobosa Hillside Homes Artwork in Baguio is a community-based art project started in 2016.
 The project aims to engage the local community in the creative process and promote the growth of the arts scene in Baguio City.

 The Stobosa Hillside Homes Artwork is an ongoing project, and Rodriguez plans to continue working on it for as long as there is interest from the community.